Constitutional Court Procedure Act

 (Dismissing a Petition for Impeachment)

 The proceedings of the cases under this Chapter shall not be affected by the expiration of the term of office of the impeached, by the dissolution of the Legislative Yuan, or by the ending of the term of the Legislative Yuan.
-Notwithstanding, if the impeached resigns from office, no longer holds the post, or dies prior to the pronouncement of the judgment, the Constitutional Court shall dismiss the petition by a ruling.
+Notwithstanding, if the impeached resigns from office, no longer holds the post, or dies prior to the pronouncement of the judgment, the Constitutional Court shall dismiss the petition by an order.

 Article 70